 - Media such as short films, webseries, clips, or other short-form narrative or documentary content

 If submitting a pitch only, a 1-2 page synopsis or full treatment is acceptable.
 Entries can be submitted into more than one category for separate entry fees.
 Animation can be submitted as well to any category, including Media.

 For details and more information, visit our FAQ page.

 ABOUT SCRIPT PIPELINE

-Script Pipeline’s contest-winning script Killing Season was released in July 2013, starring Robert De Niro and John Travolta, and numerous writers in recent years have found representation with companies such as Benderspink, WME, CAA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.
+In recent years, numerous writers have found representation with companies such as Benderspink, Madhouse Entertainment, WME, CAA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.

-Through The First Look Project, Script Pipeline continues to serve a crucial role in funneling quality film and TV material to the proper outlets, in addition to discovering new talent and scripts that would otherwise have limited chance for exposure.
+Through The First Look Project, Script Pipeline continues to serve a crucial role in funneling quality film and TV material to Hollywood, in addition to discovering new talent and scripts that would otherwise have limited chance for exposure.

 To view more recent success stories and other Script Pipeline competitions and services: ScriptPipeline.com.